SamErde/Write-This/ROADMAP.md

 ## Outputs

-A parameter that accepts an array OR a series of switches to enable output types for the provided string.
+A parameter that accepts an array (or a series of switches?) to enable output types/streams for the provided string.

-- Host (Decorations())
+- Host
-- LogFile (LogSeparator())
+- LogFile
-- Output (Compatibility)
+- Output (Compatibility alternative to host.)
-- Verbose
+- Verbose (Maybe?)
 - Information (Maybe?)

+## Log File

+What should we do if the log file already exists?

+- Append (Default)
+- Overwrite

 ## Colors

-Use the familiar Foreground and Background color parameters OR one combined `-Colors (Foreground, Background)` parameter.
+Support the familiar Foreground and Background color parameters for host output.

-- ForefroundColor
+- ForegroundColor
 - BackgroundColor

-# Log File Handling

-- Append (Default)
-- Overwrite

-## Decorations
+## Decorations (Potential Concept, Low Priority)

-A parameter that will work with certain output types to add color, borders, or other possible styles.
+A parameter that could work with certain output types to add color, borders, or other possible styles.

 - TopBorder
 - BottomBorder
 - IndentLevel?
 - TimeStamp
 - Script Name or Function Name